Designing Widget System for ING Mobile App

 Beyond the Project - Building the Design System

-After the project ended, I further developed and organized the design system on Figma.
-In a bid to explore and implement the Atomic Design System model.
+After the project ended, I further developed and organized the design system using Figma.

 Click Here to view it.